QuickBooks Blog

 The accounting cycle has four steps:

 In financial accounting, a company’s main accounting record is its general ledger.
-Although there are tools that automatically categorise these transactions, such as bank integrations, it’s still important to know the basic components of general ledger accounts.
-Knowing the components means you can spot potential issues in your financial data.
+Although there are tools that automatically categorise these transactions, like bank integrations, it’s still important to know the basic components of general ledger accounts.
+Knowing these components means you can spot potential issues in your financial data.

-An accounting ledger is part of the bookkeeping system where a business records all its financial transactions.
-A business will create separate categories for such transactions - these are known as accounts.
+An accounting ledger is part of the bookkeeping system and is used by businesses to record all their financial transactions.
+Businesses will create separate categories for such transactions, which are known as accounts.
 All account records of a company will be listed and contained within the general ledger, or principal book of accounts.

 What does a general ledger include?

-A general ledger has four primary components: a journal entry, a description, debit and credit columns, and a balance.
+A general ledger has four primary components, these include a journal entry, a description, debit and credit columns, and a balance.

 • A journal entry: The number of each journal entry posted to the account and the date of the entry.